 Certain NEO Agreements also provide for certain severance and other benefits upon certain terminations of employment for a period of five years following the commencement of the NEO's employment.
-The severance and other benefits in these circumstances are reflected in the discussion above and the table below entitled "2021 Potential Payments upon Termination of Employment Table."
+The severance and other benefits in these circumstances are reflected in the discussion above and the table below entitled "2022 Potential Payments upon Termination of Employment or Change in Control Table."